iredmail/docs/en_US/upgrade/0-upgrade.iredmail.0.9.7-0.9.8.md

 [TOC]

-!!! warning "DO NOT APPLY THIS UPGRADE TUTORIAL"

-    This document is still a __DRAFT__, do NOT apply it.

 !!! note "Paid Remote Upgrade Support"

     We offer remote upgrade support if you don't want to get your hands dirty,